cronvel/terminal-kit/README.md

 So the event will provide as the 'name' argument the most useful/common, here *ENTER*.
 However the 'matches' argument will contain `[ ENTER , CTRL_M ]`.

+Also notice that some terminal will support less keys.
+For example, the Linux Console does not support SHIFT/CTRL/ALT + Arrows keys, it will produce a normal arrow key.
+There is no workaround here, the underlying keyboard driver simply does not support this.

+KP_* keys needs `applicationKeypad()`, e.g. without it KP_1 will report '1' or END.
+Some terminal does not support `applicationKeypad()` very well, and it is nearly impossible to differenciate (for example) a KP_1 from an END, or a KP_7 from a HOME, since most X terminal will be reported as xterm or xterm-256color happily, but still does not report key the same way...

 ## 'terminal' event
 * name: string, the name of the subtype of event